Haward History, Family Crest & Coats of Arms

 - Origins Available:

-The Norman Conquest of England in 1066 brought much change, including many immigrants with new names.
-Haward is a name for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+Haward is an Anglo-Saxon name.
+The name was originally given to a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."